 Reaching out to new customers by way of existing members will increase if the Company's consultation services take hold.
-In fact, such a movement is emerging.
-The Company will focus on enhancing its reputation and brand strength by encouraging existing customers to spread the word about the merits of its services to their friends and neighbors.
+The Company focuses on enhancing its reputation and brand strength by encouraging existing customers to spread the word about the merits of its services to their friends and neighbors.